 What happened following this selfless act is nothing less than miraculous and became known across Canada as the “Logan Boulet Effect”.

 As news spread of the organ donation by this young hockey player, over 100,000 people registered to become organ donors in the days and weeks that followed.
 To date, this is the largest number of Canadians registering to become organ donors in Canadian History due to one event – one person.

-Green Shirt Day, hopes to honour, remember, and recognize all the victims and families of that fatal crash, and to continue Logan’s legacy, by inspiring Canadians to talk to their families and register as organ donors.
+Green Shirt Day was created to honour, remember, and recognize all the victims and families of that fatal crash and to continue Logan’s legacy by inspiring Canadians to talk to their families and register as organ donors.